LeptaSpace/zs/README.md

 So no stacks, RPNs, or lists of lists of lists.
 No recursive descent parsers either.
 A language that needs recursion to parse it is too complex.
 Come to think of it, arrays and other Von Neuman artifacts annoy me too.
 Natural things come in sets, queues, clusters, crowds, and clouds.

-Lastly, I dislike error handling.
+I dislike error handling.
 Partly it's from laziness.
 More though, it's from experience.
 Oh, great, you got an error code from a library call!
 What do you do now?
 It's like getting a phone call from your takeaway pizza place telling you their oven is switched off.
 What do you do now?
 Wait, abort, or retry?

 No, real code never gives errors.
 It either works or it dies grimly and with minimal noise.
 The tolerance of ambiguity causes the very worst crashes.
 So I want the Erlang approach, where code goes off and tries stuff, and either succeeds or kills itself.

+I'm also going to experiment with better text forms.
+Conventional strings don't work that well, leading to Python's """ and Perl's "OK, I give up, do whatever you like" solutions.
+I don't see why regular expressions, commands, keystrokes, or template code should have different syntaxes.
+They're all text.
+For now I'm using < and >, and will explore other ways to represent text.

 ## First Steps